You’re in the right place if:

-- Would rather spend a day out hiking or skinny dipping than going to a mall.
+- You’d rather spend a day out hiking or skinny dipping than going to a mall.

-- Believe getting stung by a jellyfish is a small price to pay for snorkeling above a coral reef.
+- You believe getting stung by a jellyfish is a small price to pay for snorkeling above a coral reef.

-- Think insects and snakes aren’t creepy crawlies but wickedly fascinating.
+- You think insects and snakes aren’t creepy crawlies but wickedly fascinating.

-- Believe children have the right to experience nature and adults have the responsibility to get them there.
+- You believe children have the right to experience nature and adults have the responsibility to get them there.

-- Would spend your lottery money on traveling instead of stuff.
+- You would spend your lottery money on traveling instead of stuff.

-- Wouldn’t think I’m a nut job if I told you I’ve performed surgery on a bumblebee, gone swimming with sharks, kept a black widow as a pet and love collecting animal skulls!
+- You wouldn’t think I’m a nut job if I told you I’ve performed surgery on a bumblebee, gone swimming with sharks, kept a black widow as a pet and love collecting animal skulls!

 As Featured By